Viral metagenomics: Ecology

-Infectious Disease Research
+Infectious disease research

 Viral metagenomics is readily used to discover novel viruses, with a major focus on those zoonotic or pathogenic to humans.
 Viral databases obtained from metagenomics provides quick response methods to determine viral infections as well as determine drug resistant variants in clinical samples.
 The contributions of viral metagenomics to viral classification have aided pandemic surveillance efforts as well as made infectious disease surveillance and testing more affordable.
 Since the majority of human pandemics are zoonotic in origin, metagenomic surveillance can provide faster identification of novel viruses and their reservoirs.

+One such surveillance program is the Global Virome Project (GVP) an international collaborative research initiative based at the One Health Institute at the University of California, Davis.
+The GVP aims to boost infectious disease surveillance around the globe by using low cost sequencing methods in high risk countries to prevent disease outbreaks and to prevent future virus outbreaks.

 Medicine

 Viral metagenomics has been used to test for virus related cancers and difficult to diagnose cases in clinical diagnostics.
 This method is most often used when conventional and advanced molecular testing cannot find a causative agent for disease.
 Metagenomic sequencing can also be used to detect pathogenic viruses in clinical samples and provide real time data for a pathogens presence in a population.

+The methods used for clinical viral metagenomics are not standardized, but guidelines have been published by the European Society for Clinical Virology.
+A mixture of different sequencing platforms are used for clinical viral metagenomics, the most common being instruments from Illumina and Oxford Nanopore Technologies.
+There are also several different protocols, both for wet lab work and for bioinformatic analysis, that are in use.